Don't be a square. Get circular.

 In fact the latest research from the seriously smart folk at WRAP shows that extending the life of one item of clothes by just nine months can reduce it’s carbon, waste and water footprint by 20- 30%.
 Now there’s something worth celebrating.

 Reuse is one way of making sure our stuff lives on to do good.
 But are there other ways to make an impact?
 Yes babes, thanks for asking.

 First things first, say no to products which are over packaged and in quantities you will never be able to use.
 No one needs 14 copies of the Ray Hadley Christmas Album when honestly, one is probably too many already.

 Politely let gifts that you don’t adore be re-gifted and say no to single-use items so they remain with their place of purchase.

-Join a Men’s or Women’s Shed, sister.
+Join a Men or Women's Shed.
 Stitch those holes up.
 Sew a button back on it babe.
 Goddarn it, learn to darn it.
 There’s about a gazillion ways you can fix the stuff you have.

-Recycle what you can and dispose thoughtfully of the stuff we can’t.
+Recycle what you can and dispose thoughtfully of the stuff you can’t.

 This is the last resort people, the last.
 It does mean your stuff has a chance of living on, if only as a reimagined version of itself.
 Understand what goes where and become a king or queen of this recycling thing.